 Many times we come to a situation where we need to modify the server configuration such that it is specific to an application.
-And if we got more than one such applications and we want each application to have it’s own defined configuration options, then it need some sort of configuration.
+And if we got more than one such application and we want each application to have its own defined configuration options, then it needs some sort of configuration.
 In this tutorial, I am going to discuss the changes you should make to have different instances of tomcat for each application.

-Steps to configure multiple instances of Tomcat server
+1. Steps to configure multiple instances of the Tomcat server

-I am using a windows machine you I will be using the paths in windows format.
-But the procedure to create multiple instances is same in all other operating systems.
+I am using a Windows machine you I will be using the paths in Windows format.
+But the procedure to create multiple instances is the same in all other operating systems.
 Also, I am assuming that you want to create 2 new different instances of tomcat.
 Now start reading the complete steps to achieve the goal.

-This is very obvious step to be in first place.
+This is a very obvious step to be in the first place.
 Let’s say our tomcat installation directory is “C:/tomcatServer“.

-These folders are for storing the instance specific configuration and other data such as logs, temp data.
+These folders are for storing the instance-specific configuration and other data such as logs, and temp data.

-Let’s say new folders are “C:/tomcatInstanceOne” and “C:/tomcatInstanceTwo“.
+Let’s say the new folders are “C:/tomcatInstanceOne” and “C:/tomcatInstanceTwo“.

-Step 3) Copy the ‘conf’ folder into instances folder from server folder
+Step 3.
+Copy the ‘conf’ folder into the instances folder from the server folder

-This step is necessary to have different configuration for each instance.
-Any instance specific configuration related changes should be done in related instance folder only.
+This step is necessary to have different configurations for each instance.
+Any instance-specific configuration-related changes should be done in the related instance folder only.

 set CATALINA_HOME=C:\tomcatServer set CATALINA_BASE=C:\tomcatInstanceOne C:\tomcatServer\bin\startup.bat